Moving on after treatment for osteosarcoma

 After treatment for osteosarcoma, the main concerns for most people are the side effects of the cancer and its treatment (both right away and long-term), and concerns about the cancer coming back.

 It’s normal to want to put the tumor and its treatment behind you and to get back to a life that doesn’t revolve around cancer, but it’s important to keep in mind that follow-up care is a central part of this process.
 It offers you (or your child) the best chance for recovery and long-term survival.

-After treatment is over, it is very important to go to all follow-up visits.
+After treatment is over, it’s very important to go to all follow-up visits.
 During these, doctors will ask about symptoms, do physical exams, and may order blood tests or tests like CT scans or x-rays.
-Follow-up is needed to check for the cancer coming back (recurrence) or spread, as well as to check for side effects of certain treatments.
+Follow-up visits are needed to check for the cancer coming back (recurrence) or spreading, as well as to check for side effects from treatment.
 This is the time for you discuss any concerns or questions you might have.

 Almost any cancer treatment can have side effects.
-Some may last for a few weeks or months, but others can be permanent.
-Please tell the cancer care team about any symptoms or side effects that bother you (or your child) so they can help you manage them.
+Some may last for weeks or months, but others can last longer or might not show up until months or even years later.
+Be sure to tell the cancer care team about any symptoms or side effects that bother you (or your child) so they can help you manage them.